cancerberoSgx/short-jsdoc/README.md

 Then there is an html5 single page application default implementation that shows this output in a very rich way and easy to customize.
 The jsdoc text support plain text, html or markdown.

+This means you can write very compact jsdocs (like a full method description in a single line) or very rich jsdocs (with a full mardown/html page for a method or class text)

 ## Extendable

 The parser read the sources and generate a Abstract Syntax Tree (AST) of ALL the @annotations.
 THEN it is 'beautified' with shortcuts for properties and methods.
 But the original AST with ALL the annotations is there for those who want to define its own semantics and annotations.